rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   After running the query, preview the contents of this table as well.
 This is synthetic metadata, designed to simulate information which might relate to elements of an electric grid.
 It is included purely to simulate what live grid data might look like.

   c) The final query applies a schema to the **synthetic-meter-master-data** which was uploaded in step 1c, then also stores it as a table named **meter_master_table** in the samples database.
 NOTE: remember to replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.
+Copy and run the query.

 ```